 Instructions:

 Design, implement and validate a Java class called SortTools that has public static methods for each of the following functions.
 You may not use the static methods in java.util.Arrays or Java Collections in your solution, except, if you want, Arrays.copyOf and Arrays.copyOfRange.
 (Both these copy methods are not essential for the solution.)
+In all the cases below, there will be no illegal inputs (you can assume all the parameters that are passed to the methods are valid).
+For example, n will be >= 0 and n <= nums.length.

-boolean isSorted(int[] x, int n) – returns true if the first n elements of x are sorted in non-decreasing order, returns false otherwise.
-The contents of x are not modified by this function.
+boolean isSorted(int[] nums, int n)

+Returns true if the first n elements of nums are sorted in non-decreasing order, returns false otherwise.
+The contents of nums are not modified by this function.

-The worst case time complexity of this function should be O(n)
+The worst case time complexity of this function should be O(n).

+Precondition: n <= nums.length, n >= 0.

+If nums.length = 0 or n = 0, return false.

+Precondition: nums will not be null.

-int find(int[] x, int n, int v) – if v is contained within the first n elements of x, return an index of v (i.e. return k where x[k] == v and k < n – if there are multiple such values for k, then your function must return one of those values, but may return any k < n where x[k] == v).
-If v is not contained within the first n elements of x return -1.
-The contents of x are not modified by this function.
+int find(int[] nums, int n, int v)

+If v is contained within the first n elements of nums, return an index of v (i.e. return k where nums[k] == v and k < n – if there are multiple such values for k, then your function must return one of those values, but may return any k < n where nums[k] == v).
+If v is not contained within the first n elements of nums return -1.
+The contents of nums are not modified by this function.

-Precondition: x must be sorted in non-decreasing order.
+Precondition: nums must be sorted in non-decreasing order.
 If this precondition is not satisfied, then the result of calling find is undefined and may produce catastrophic behavior.

+Precondition: nums will not be null.

+Precondition: n <= nums.length, n > 0.

 The worst case time complexity of find should be O(log n)

-int[] insertGeneral(int[] x, int n, int v) – return a newly created array of integers with the following properties.
+int[] insertGeneral(int[] nums, int n, int v)

+Return a newly created array of integers with the following properties.

-The contents of the new array include the first n elements of x and the value v.
+The contents of the new array include the first n elements of nums and the value v.

 The contents of the new array are sorted in non-decreasing order.

-If the first n elements of x contains at least one copy of the value v, then the new array will contain n values (i.e. do not add another copy of v if it is already in x).
+If the first n elements of nums contain at least one copy of the value v, then the new array will contain n values (i.e. do not add another copy of v if it is already in nums).

-If x does not contain v then the new array will contain n+1
+If the first n elements of nums do not contain v then the new array will contain n+1

 values (i.e. the original contents plus v).

-Precondition: x must be sorted in non-decreasing order.
+Precondition: nums must be sorted in non-decreasing order.
 If this precondition is not satisfied, then the result of calling this function is undefined and may produce catastrophic behavior.

+Precondition: n <= nums.length, and n >= 0.

+Precondition: nums != null.

+Precondition:nums.length > 0.

-The worst case time complexity should be O(n)
+The worst case time complexity should be O(n).

-int insertInPlace(int[] x, int n, int v) – modify x so that it satisfies the following properties:
+int insertInPlace(int[] nums, int n, int v)

+Modify nums so that it satisfies the following properties:

-If x contained at least one copy of the value v within the first n elements (array elements x[0..n-1]) prior to executing the function, then x is not modified, and n is returned by the function.
+If nums contained at least one copy of the value v within the first n elements (array elements nums[0..n-1]) prior to executing the function, then nums is not modified, and n is returned by the function.

 Otherwise the modified array will contain the first n values from the original array and the value v.
-These n+1 values sorted in non-decreasing order and stored in array elements x[0..n].
+These n+1 values are sorted in non-decreasing order and stored in array elements nums[0..n].
 The function returns n+1.
-The remaining elements of x (i.e. the elements after index n) are “don’t care”.
+The remaining elements of nums (i.e. the elements after index n) are “don’t care”.